Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 The current API does this instead:

-1. accept one rigid pose request through `referenceFrame`
+1. accept one rigid pose request through `setPose(...)`
 2. project that pose onto the legal state space of the concrete camera kind
 3. rebuild the final runtime pose from that legal state

 For `FPS` that means:

 - keep the requested position
-- read forward direction from the rigid reference
+- read forward direction from the requested pose
 - rebuild legal `pitch/yaw`
-- reject arbitrary roll
+- drop arbitrary roll
 - write back one upright `FPS` pose

-For `FPS`, that rejection applies to `referenceFrame`, not to stray roll virtual events. `CFPSCamera` advertises only translation plus pitch/yaw runtime control, so `RollLeft` and `RollRight` events are ignored by the `FPS` accumulator instead of causing failure.
+`CFPSCamera` advertises only translation plus pitch/yaw runtime control, so `RollLeft` and `RollRight` events are ignored by the `FPS` accumulator.

 The same pattern applies to every camera family: